philipturner/philipturner/README.md

 ### Hi there 👋

-🔭 I’m currently working on [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit), trying to reach 50 stars.
+🔭 I'm currently working on resurrecting [Swift for TensorFlow](https://github.com/tensorflow/swift).

+🤔 I created [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit) and am trying to reach 50 stars.
 Please leave a star on the repo so I can add it to the [awesome-ios](https://github.com/vsouza/awesome-ios) list!

 <!--
 **philipturner/philipturner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.